Last updated on July 8th, 2019 at 12:05 pm

-I remember: When the phone rings in my dorm room early that spring morning, it is jarring, much too loud.
-I have slept less than two hours, up until 7 a.m. listening to Mozart’s Requiem, playing sad love songs for hours before that.
+The phone rang in my dorm room early that spring morning, it was jarring, much too loud.
+I’d slept less than two hours, up until 7 a.m. listening to Mozart’s Requiem, playing sad songs for hours before that.

-I thought it was the night I was going to die.
-Alan was still stalking me.
+I was anxious and tired from the crazy stalker who was still out there stalking me.
 The death threats had continued even after I’d had him arrested.
 He kept showing up on campus.
 It almost felt like fate.
 I didn’t know how to stop him.
-Yet I survived the night.
+Yet, I’d survived another restless night.

 Oh no. Oh no.

-I dial your number.
-When I reach her, your sister is crying.
+I dial my dear friend’s phone number.
+His sister answers his phone crying.
 I am crying too.
 Suddenly, there is no control.

-Until I lost you, I never knew grief could be so physical.
-I never knew it could knock me over like a ten foot wave, take me under, clawing for breath.
-Happy to be spit out on the shore again.
+Until I lost a dearest friend, I never knew grief could be so physical.
+I never knew it could knock me over like a ten-foot wave, take me under, clawing for breath.
+Happy to be spit back on the shore again.

-I never knew the dead could crash about in our living rooms, making themselves known by the motion of the curtains when the windows are closed, by the songs that were your songs playing on the radio and the static that interrupts the music, by the prickles crawling up my neck and the feeling of you.
+I never knew the dead could crash about in my living room, making themselves known by the motion of the curtains when the windows are closed, by the songs playing on the radio and the static that interrupts the music, by the prickles crawling up my neck and the feeling of loss.

 I remember sitting slumped against the wall of the train station, hugging my knees and crying, waiting for the train to take me home.
 All around me, the motions of daily life.
 Do they see it?
 I wondered.
 Do they realize the magnitude of the sky?

-I remember them, the people, students, professors, townspeople rushing by, rushing to class, to the grocery mart to buy milk or the newspaper, rushing to crew or lacrosse practice, or to the liquor store for a six-pack, in a buzz and flurry of frantic energy like so many June beetles hurling themselves against a window screen, with the lights on inside and every path colliding, and how it was all a blur, their hurry and rush and sense that business cannot wait.
+I remember them, the people, students, professors, townspeople rushing by, rushing to class, to the grocery mart to buy milk or the newspaper, rushing to crew or lacrosse practice, or to the liquor store for a six-pack, in a buzz and flurry of frantic energy like so many June beetles hurling themselves against a window screen, with the lights on inside.
+Every path colliding, and how it was all a blur, their hurry and rush, and sense that business could not wait.